 As time went on, he tried scratching at The Chair.
 Most of the time it was in an attempt to climb it which didn’t bother me a ton.
 Normally I’d redirect him to an appropriate scratching post, but one night I was having a particularly challenging evening with my grief and he decided to go scratch the chair.
 Not in an attempt to climb, but he was scratching it.

-You may want to set aside a few particularly precious toys to not give to your cat or, if you don’t think you can handle it at all, consider giving them away or donating them.
+You may want to set aside a few particularly precious toys to not give to your other cats as a keepsake.
+If you don’t think you can handle it at all, consider giving them away or donating the items so you can know that another cat gets to enjoy them, but don’t have to watch the items get used.
 You don’t want to build resentment toward your new cat.
 I luckily was able to work my way through this event and definitely am not mad at my sweet dude, but sometimes grief hits you in weird ways.

 Should It Stay Or Should It Go?